 After serving his country, Dr. Moriarity settled in Chatham Ontario, in 1919.
 He bought a home located at 189 Wellington St. East.
 According to the 1928 Ontario Medical Register, Dr. Moriarity joined the College of Physicians and Surgeons on the 27th of September, 1919.
 He opened a general family practice at 193 King St. West (on the ground floor).
+Dr. Moriarity’s medical practice was listed in the 1929 Vernon City of Chatham Directory.
 He took a special interest in service men returning from the war, requiring medical treatment.
 Dr. Moriarity partnered with Dr. Frederick I. Reid for many years.
 They had known each other growing up in Simcoe County.

 Dr. and Mrs. Moriarity did not have any children.